Last updated on October 8th, 2020

 Sometimes Monday mornings can drive a person to drink.

-Especially, say, when you get up early to tackle a few things on your to-do list before the sun comes up, only to discover revenge work being done by one cat because you dared close the bathroom door in his face while you put your contacts in.
+Especially, say, when you get up early to tackle a few things on your to-do list before the sun comes up.
+And then you discover revenge work being done by one cat because you dared close the bathroom door in his face while you put your contacts in.

 (Which you started doing in the first place because the other cat decided a long time ago that contact lens cases on the bathroom counter were clearly toys for his use, and also, while you’re up there, you need to turn on the faucet to give him fresh water okplzthx?)

 Moral of the story: cats are adorable bastards, and I’m heading downstairs to put some amaro in my morning coffee.

 This coffee amaro cocktail comes as a reader request from GFS contributor and all-around smart cookie Abigail Hammett, who asked, “Can you invent an NPR-themed breakfast cocktail called the ‘Morning Addition’?”